Marcha Real: History

 One of the oldest in the world, the Spanish national anthem was first printed in a document dated 1761 and entitled Libro de la Ordenanza de los Toques de Pífanos y Tambores que se tocan nuevamente en la Ynfantª Española (Book of the Ordinance of Newly Played Military Fife and Drum Calls by The Spanish Infantry), by Manuel de Espinosa.
-There, it is entitled La Marcha Granadera (March of the Grenadiers).
+There, it is entitled La Marcha Granadera (The Grenadier March).
 According to the document, Manuel de Espinosa de los Monteros is the composer.

-There is a misconception that its author was Frederick II of Prussia, a great lover of music.
-That mistaken belief arose in 1861 when it was published as fact in the periodical La España militar (Military Spain).
+It was claimed in 1861 that the anthem had been composed by Frederick II of Prussia, a great lover of music.
+The claim was published as fact in the periodical La España militar (Military Spain).
 In 1864, Col. Antonio Vallecillo published the story in the diary El Espíritu Público (The Public Spirit), claiming a supposed Prussian origin for Marcha Real.
 According to Vallecillo, the anthem was a gift from Frederick II to the Count of Colomera, who was serving in the Prussian Court to learn the military tactics developed by Frederick II's army, under orders of King Charles III.
 In 1868, this spurious history was published in Los Sucesos, changing the beneficiary of the gift to the Count of Aranda.
 The myth was picked up in different publications of 1884 and 1903 until it was included in 1908 in the Enciclopedia Espasa.

 In 1770, Charles III declared the Marcha de Granaderos the official Honor March, an act that formalized the tradition of playing it in public, especially on solemn occasions.
-It became the official Spanish anthem during Isabel II's reign.
+It became the official Spanish anthem during Queen Isabella II's reign.